Skip to Content

 Reading to your children is a simple activity but has great value.

-Read a story out loud.
+Read a story aloud.
 See if your children can remember parts of the story as you go along.
-In the end, see if they can remember what happened at the beginning of the story.
+At the end, ask if they can recall what happened at the beginning of the story.

 12. Telephone